MegalithOfficial/basalt-launcher/README.md

 ## Project status

-Basalt is cross-platform alpha software for Linux, Windows, and macOS.
+Basalt is cross-platform software for Linux, Windows, and macOS.
 Testing coverage still varies between platforms, so platform-specific bug reports are especially useful during the beta.